anwala/teaching-web-science/fall-2023/homework/hw0/reports.md

 All reports must include your name, class (DATA 440), assignment number/title, and dates.
 You do not need a title page.

-You *may* complete your reports in Markdown or may choose to use LaTeX instead (for 2 extra-credit points).
+You *may* complete your reports in Markdown or may choose to use LaTeX instead.

 * I've provided a [Markdown report template](data440_report_template.md) for your modification and use.
 * Your Markdown report and all images referenced in the report must be included in your GitHub repo.